bfox9900/CAMEL99-FORTH/README.md

 Kernel in Super Cart RAM.
 This lets you use the 32K CPU RAM for your programs.

 ### *NOTICE*
-As of May 10, 2022 the library files have not all been vetted and some will crash.
+As of May 10, 2022 the library files have not all been vetted but most work.
+However some will crash.
+Please report any issues you find.
 This is primarily due to optimization assumptions made for ITC code that do not work with the DTC code.

-MTASK99 gives this system multi-tasking and it works INLINE  gives you some pretty good speed-ups on code fragments and it works.
+- MTASK99 gives this system multi-tasking and now works
+- INLINE  gives you some pretty good speed-ups on code fragments and now works.
+- SAMSFTH works but the machine code version DSK1.SAMS does not.

 ### Important differences